 P2P lending is the practice of lending money to unrelated individuals, "peers", without going through a traditional financial intermediary such as a bank or other traditional financial institutions.
-Significant cost saving can be achieved by virtue of removing the middleman associated with a typical loan transaction (brokers etc.) is removed.
+Significant cost saving can be achieved by virtue of removing the middlemen associated with a typical loan transaction, such as brokers.
 This benefits both lenders, which are able to receive a higher rate on their money than keeping it in a bank account, and borrowers, that are able to raise financing quicker and cheaper than using traditional lenders.

 This graphic provides a simplified overview of how P2P lending works:

 Yes, P2P lending platforms are since 1 April 2014 regulated by the Financial Conduct Authority (FCA).

 P2P lending platforms are required to have the following procedures and arrangements in place:

 Unsecured P2P lending is when a loan is issued and supported only by the borrower's creditworthiness, rather than by a type of collateral such as property.
 If a borrower defaults, the lender has no collateral to fall back on to get his money back.
 Hence the word “unsecured”.

 Secured P2P lending is when a loan is issued and is backed by collateral such as property.
 This means that if a borrower defaults, the lender will be able to claim the collateral that the borrower has provided.

 Unsecured P2P lending has dominated P2P lending in the UK, as the first P2P lending platforms were mainly providing unsecured personal loans.
 However, we believe that this is likely to change given the inherited risks with unsecured P2P lending provided the reasons below.